+Rest assured, both of these processes will ‘cook‘ the seafood because the acid will change its protein structure.
 If you ask me, it’s actually an amazing transformation when you see the fish change from translucent pink to opaque white!
-Also, I like the kinilaw recipe better than ceviche since it takes away more of the ‘fishiness’.
+Additionally, I like the Filipino “kinilaw na isda” better than ceviche since it takes away more of the ‘fishiness’.

-Kilawin or Kinilaw (Filipino Ceviche)
+Kilawin or Kinilaw Recipe (Filipino Ceviche)

 Create an interesting appetizer with this Filipino version of ceviche!